Support Testing in the Huge Object Model: Overview of our proofs

-We first analyze a restricted form of non-adaptive algorithms, which we call \emph{rectangle algorithms}.
+We first describe our lower bound for $\mathcal{S}_2$, which holds the main ideas also for $\mathcal{S}_m$.
+We begin by analyzing a restricted form of non-adaptive algorithms, which we call \emph{rectangle algorithms}.
 A rectangle algorithm is characterized by the number of samples $s$ and a set $I$ of indices.
 Every sample is queried at the indices of $I$, hence the query complexity is $s \cdot |I|$.
 We say that $|I|$ is the ``width'' of the rectangle and that the number of samples is its ``height''.